-Mammals live in many different habitats including deserts, the Arctic, oceans, forests, mountains, tundra, grasslands and savannas.
+Mammals live in many habitats, including deserts, the Arctic, oceans, forests, mountains, tundra, grasslands, and savannas.

-Mammals are incredibly widespread in comparison to reptiles and amphibians.
-There are also a lot more types of mammals and varying species within those families.
+Mammals are prevalent in comparison to reptiles and amphibians.
+There are also many more types of mammals and varying species within those families.

 If you go to almost any part of the world, you should find evidence of mammalian activity.
 But, it might not be the type of mammals you are used to.

-Every type of climate, from tropics and deserts to temperate zones and polar regions, has a diverse ecology of mammalian species.
-Within those climates, you can see a vast range of adaptations and behaviors that separate these animals further.
+From tropics and deserts to temperate zones and polar regions, every type of climate has a diverse ecology of mammalian species.
+Within those climates, you can see various adaptations and behaviors that further separate these animals.

 Why Are Mammals So Widespread?

-The diversity of mammals and their ability to colonize so many habitats comes down to a few different factors.
+The diversity of mammals and their ability to colonize many habitats comes down to a few factors.

 Firstly, mammals showcase some of the broadest examples of physiology.
-When you look at birds, they all have lots of different bills, sizes, and colorations.
-But, they are pretty much all creatures with a beak, two wings, and two legs.
+When you look at birds, they all have different bills, sizes, and colorations.
+But they are all creatures with a beak, two wings, and two legs.
 We can easily see the similarities, even with flightless birds.

 With mammals, it is much broader.
-You can create a line up of a dolphin, lion, elephant, kangaroo, monkey, and rat and struggle to see how they are all related.
+You can create a lineup of a dolphin, lion, elephant, kangaroo, monkey, and rat and struggle to see how they are all related.
 You can’t even say that they all have the same number of legs or they all have fur.
-But, they are all creatures with mammary glands with warm blood that provide live young – even if one develops theirs in a pouch.
+They are all creatures with mammary glands with warm blood that provide live young – even if one develops theirs in a pouch.

-Having warm blood and four legs are definitely advantages when spreading out across the globe.
-Warm-blooded mammals are able to regulate their body temperature so well that they have a better chance in extreme temperatures.
+Warm blood and four legs are advantages when spreading across the globe.
+Warm-blooded mammals can regulate their body temperature so well that they have a better chance in extreme temperatures.

 The other reason is that there are so many differences and adaptations in families of mammals.

-One of the most successful types of mammal in the world is the fox.
+One of the world’s most successful types of mammals is the fox.
 They are found, in some form, across most continents and climates.
 While the red fox is an opportunist that can survive in many locations, others are more specialized for their chosen habitat.

 The arctic fox is a polar species that changes its coat in winter.
 It also has more rounded features and shorter legs to reduce surface area and prevent heat loss and frostbite.

 Desert-dwelling foxes are often short and sleek for life on the sand.
-They have larger ears, for both heat regulation and detecting prey at night.
+They have more prominent ears for heat regulation and detecting prey at night.
 Other features of foxes are still a mystery, such as the square head of the Tibetan fox.

 Terrestrial, Marine, And Semi-aquatic Mammals.

-One of the reasons that mammals have been so successful in all habits of the world is that they have diversified so much over millennia.
-The evolutionary tree shows mammals in all kinds of forms over such broad branches.
+One of the reasons that mammals have been so successful in all habitats is that they have diversified so much over millennia.
+The evolutionary tree shows mammals in various forms over such broad branches.

-One example of this is the way that mammals evolved to become either marine, aquatic, or semi-aquatic mammals compared to their terrestrial counterparts.
+One example is how mammals evolved to become either marine, aquatic, or semi-aquatic mammals compared to their terrestrial counterparts.

-The most striking examples here are the whales and dolphins.
-When we grow up, we are at first accustomed to the idea that fish live in the sea, birds in the air, and mammals on the land.
-But, it isn’t always that simple.
+The most striking examples here are whales and dolphins.
+Growing up, we are accustomed to fish living in the sea, birds in the air, and mammals on the land.
+But it isn’t always that simple.

-Whales and dolphins are mammalian, with mammary glands and live young.
+Whales and dolphins are mammals with mammary glands and live young.
 But, they couldn’t look further removed from most land mammals.
-The limbs became fins, they shed their fur and lived a life in the ocean.
+The limbs became fins; they shed their fur and lived in the ocean.
 The need to surface to breathe distinguishes them from the other non-mammalian creatures of the sea.

-Semi-aquatic mammals, on the other hand, are those that split their time between the land and the water, typically in lakes and rivers.
-They are well-suited to both, with the form, limbs, and coat of terrestrial mammals but also adaptations for hunting in the water.
-Their fur is more waterproof, they often have webbed limbs and strong tails, and some can even close their nostrils under the water.
+On the other hand, semi-aquatic mammals split their time between the land and the water, typically in lakes and rivers.
+They are well-suited to both, with the form, limbs, and coat of terrestrial mammals and adaptations for hunting in the water.
+Their fur is more waterproof, they often have webbed limbs and muscular tails, and some can even close their nostrils under the water.
 Otters and beavers are great examples.

 Mammals In Harsh Environments

-Wherever you go in the world, you are sure to find some form of mammal in that habitat.
+You will find some form of mammal in that habitat wherever you go.
 Predator and prey creatures will have adapted to find their niche and make the most of the landscape.

-Polar bears are pure white in color and some of the largest bears so that they have enough fat reserves for winter.
+Polar bears are pure white and are giant bears.
+This ensures that they have enough fat reserves for winter.
 Snowshoe hares turn their coat white for winter.
 Both also have larger-than-average feet to stop them from sinking into the snow.

-On the other side, there are all those animals that survive in desert climates.
-Again, it is just the truly hardy and well-adapted that can handle these conditions.
+On the other side, all those animals survive in desert climates.
+Again, it is just the genuinely hardy and well-adapted that can handle these conditions.

-Common adaptations here include pale fur to blend in with the sand, and potentially to help with heat regulation, and large ears.
-These ears help them to cool down more because of the number of blood vessels in that surface area.
+Common adaptations include pale fur to blend in with the sand and potentially help with heat regulation and large ears.
+These ears allow them to cool down more because of the number of blood vessels in that surface area.

-Many of these smaller mammals will also create dens in which to escape the hottest part of the day and become more active at night.
+Many of these smaller mammals will also create dens to escape the hottest part of the day and become more active at night.

 However, it isn’t just broader climates where you see these changes.

-Habitat doesn’t just relate to animals being forest, polar, desert, or plains animals.
-There are smaller distinctions to be made about the habitat and home range of animals within these areas.
-Let’s take a woodland or a forest environment for example.
+Habitat doesn’t just relate to forest, polar, desert, or plains animals.
+More minor distinctions must be made about the habitat and home range of animals within these areas.
+Let’s take a woodland or a forest environment, for example.
 There are going to be plenty of terrestrial mammals that are both prey and predator species here.

-This habitat simply wouldn’t work if all mammals had the same habits and homes.
+This habitat wouldn’t work if all mammals had the same habits and homes.
 It is all about finding that niche for survival.
 A place to live, raise young, and find suitable food without competition from other species.
-So, mammals diversified to take advantage of the environment.
+So, mammals diversify to take advantage of the environment.

-They can handle climbing the trunks and leap between branches.
-In those North American forests, this is a good home for squirrels, porcupines, and chipmunks.
-In other continents, you will see monkey species at home in trees, as well as species of marten and even a tree kangaroo.
+They can handle climbing the trunks and leaping between branches.
+This is a good home for squirrels, porcupines, and chipmunks in those forests.
+You will see monkey species at home in trees and species of marten in other continents, and even a tree kangaroo.

-Some species of porcupines and monkeys have prehensile tails to grip branches, almost like having a fifth limb.
+Some porcupines and monkeys have prehensile tails to grip branches, almost like having a fifth limb.

 Underground And In The Sky

-For some creatures, it makes a lot more sense to live your life underground as much as possible.
+Living your life underground as much as possible for some creatures makes more sense.
 Burrowers include rodents, like voles and shrews, as well as rabbits.
 They will create networks of burrows with nesting chambers, places to sleep, and food stores.
 These keep them safe from predators.

-Others, such as moles, adapted to spend pretty much all of their time down underground.
-Moles have lost the need for good eyesight but can easily feel the vibrations of prey like worms.
+Others, such as moles, adapted to spend much of their time underground.
+Moles have lost the need for good eyesight but can quickly feel the vibrations of prey like worms.
 The golden mole is, in fact, completely blind.

 Finally, we can’t overlook that a small group took to the sky.
 Bats are another highly diverse group of animals, with some tiny little species and other massive fruit bats.
 They do share similar traits.
-They have developed membranes between their arms and body that act as wings and many use echolocation to hunt for prey at night.
+They have developed membranes between their arms and body that act as wings, and many use echolocation for hunting for prey at night.

 Mammals Live In All Habitats

-When you look at the fruit bats gliding through the sky and the gigantic whales in the oceans, you really can find mammals anywhere.
-No other kingdom has such a range, such a diverse range of creatures or such contrasting adaptations within each habitat.
+You can find mammals anywhere when.
+Look at the fruit bats gliding through the sky and the gigantic whales in the oceans.
+No other kingdom has such a range, a diverse range of creatures, or contrasting adaptations within each habitat.